nyuolab/OmniBioTE/README.md

 OmniBioTE is built to handle the unique characteristics of biological sequences.
 The model offers two tokenization strategies— a SentencePiece-based byte-pair-encoding model and a single-character tokenizer.

+If you're just interested in loading and querying the model, there is a minimal example notebook, `src/example.ipynb`, to get you started.

 ---

 ## Features